mschulist/workspace/math4351/hw_1/hw_1.typ

   If $"ord"_(p)(a) = 0$, then we reach the same conclusion using the same reasoning as above (i.e. @ord-add-8 is still satisfied when $"ord"_(p)(a) = 0$ which then implies what we want to show).
 ]

+I prefer this version of the proof because I have more experience thinking about "factors" of numbers (factoring them) compared to thinking about whether a number divides another number.
+Just the "dividing" symbol makes it seem somewhat scary in the other version of the proof, but in this version we do not have to deal with such notation.
+I would give this proof, but first start out with a more intuitive approach to ensure that my students understood what it means to factor a number.